velocyto-team/velocyto.py/doc/install/index.rst

 Install from source
 -------------------

-If you plan to inspect and make changes to the source code, or you have requested some bug-fix temporarily available only on the development branch, then you might want to install directly from source.
+If you plan to explore and make changes to the source code, or you have requested some bug-fix that is temporarily available only on the github ``dev`` branch, then you need to install ``velocyto`` directly from source.

 First of all, make sure all the dependencies are installed, and that `git` is installed on your system.
 Then, run the following commands to complete the installation: